LCA-EET/Lichdom/README.md

 - [Skitia's NPCs for BG2 (Emily, Helga, Kale, Recorder, and Vienxay)](https://github.com/Skitia/SkitiaNPCs/)

 - Mods that port BG1 NPCs to BG2EE.
+Use of these characters is permissible as per [Wizards of the Coast's Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy).

 Lichdom should be installed BEFORE these mods if you use them:  [EET End](https://github.com/Gibberlings3/EET).